SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 Below is an example application that uses the middleware to ensure that a valid `email` and `password` are submitted.

+below is an eg where we're checking if the body is an email or passwd with a min length of five

 ```js
 const express = require("express");
 const bodyParser = require("body-parser");